GPT-FL: Generative Pre-trained Model-Assisted Federated Learning: Experiments

 \section{Experiments}

-\textbf{Datasets, Models, and Tasks.} We evaluate the performance of \texttt{GPT-FL} on five datasets from three FL applications: image classification, speech keyword spotting, and environmental sound classification.
-For image classification, we conduct experiments on CIFAR-10, CIFAR-100~\cite{Krizhevsky2009LearningML}, and Oxford 102 Flower~\cite{Nilsback2008AutomatedFC} using ConvNet~\cite{pi2022dynafed}, ResNet18, ResNet50~\cite{He2015DeepRL}, and VGG19~\cite{Simonyan2014VeryDC}.
-Among them, CIFAR-10 and CIFAR-100 contain images from diverse objects whereas Oxford 102 Flower only contains images of flowers but with higher resolutions for fine-grained classification.
-For audio-related tasks, we choose the Google Command speech dataset~\cite{Warden2018SpeechCA} for keyword spotting and ESC-50 dataset~\cite{piczak2015dataset} for environmental sound classification.
-We followed the previous work~\cite{Zhang2022FedAudioAF} to use the same model for these two datasets where the model consists of two convolution layers followed by one Gated Recurrent Units (GRU) layer and an average pooling layer is connected to the GRU output, which is then fed through two dense layers to generate the predictions.
-More detailed information about the data-preprocessing method and model setups is described in Appendix.
+\textbf{Datasets, Models, and Tasks.} We assess \texttt{GPT-FL}'s performance across five datasets from three FL applications: image classification, speech keyword spotting, and environmental sound classification.
+In image classification, we experiment with CIFAR-10, CIFAR-100~\cite{Krizhevsky2009LearningML}, and Oxford 102 Flower~\cite{Nilsback2008AutomatedFC} datasets.
+We utilize ConvNet~\cite{pi2022dynafed}, ResNet18, ResNet50~\cite{He2015DeepRL}, and VGG19~\cite{Simonyan2014VeryDC} models.
+CIFAR-10 and CIFAR-100 feature diverse objects, while Oxford 102 Flower provides high-resolution images for fine-grained analysis.
+For audio tasks, we utilize the Google Command dataset~\cite{Warden2018SpeechCA} for keyword spotting and the ESC-50 dataset~\cite{piczak2015dataset} for environmental sound classification, employing models from prior research~\cite{Zhang2022FedAudioAF}.
+More details about the data and model setups is described in the Appendix~\ref{data}.

-\textbf{Data Heterogeneity.} For CIFAR-10 and CIFAR-100, the training dataset is partitioned heterogeneously amongst 100 clients using the Dirichlet distribution $Dir_K(\alpha)$ with $\alpha$ equal to 0.1 and 0.5 following the previous work~\cite{Cho2022HeterogeneousEK}.
-With the same method, we partition Flowers102 into 50 subsets due to its relatively small size.
-For audio datasets, Google Speech Command is partitioned over speaker IDs, making the dataset naturally non-IID distributed.
-It contains a total of 105,829 audio recordings collected from 2,618 speakers.
-The training set includes the recordings from 2,112 speakers and the test set includes the rest.
-To create non-IID data distributions on ESC-50, we followed the previous work~\cite{Zhang2022FedAudioAF} to partition ESC-50 into 100 subsets using $Dir_K(\alpha)$ with $\alpha$ equal to 0.1.